swiftlang/swift-evolution/proposals/0304-structured-concurrency.md

 This would provide a lightweight syntax for a very common dataflow pattern between child tasks and parents within a task group.
 This idea is explored in its own proposal.

+Alternatively, we may want to express this as `spawn` in similar manner to how `detach { ... }` works for detached tasks, spawn could be the equivalent for child tasks.
+It would have the same semantics as `async let`, so it is mostly a spelling discussion -- it may be beneficial to express `spawn`, `detach` and perhaps future non-waiting operations like `send` in a similar style, rather than specializing `async let` declarations.
+In general however a specialized form of creating child tasks within a scope will be definitely explored in the near future.

+### Suspending `await group.spawn`

+Initially the `group.spawn` was designed with the idea of being an asynchronous function which might suspend if the group determined that it is "too full" and should apply this naive form of back-pressure to the task spawning more tasks into the group.

+This was not implemented nor is it clear how efficient and meaningful this form of back-pressure really would be.
+A naive version of these semantics is possible to implement by balancing pending and completed task counts in the group by plain variables, so removing this implementation doe not prevent developers form implementing such "width limited" operations per se.

+The way to back-pressure submissions should also be considered in terms of how it relates to async let and general spawn mechanisms, not only groups.
+We have not figured out this completely, and rather than introduce an not-implemented API which may or may not have the right shape, for now we decided to punt on this feature until we know precisely if and how to apply this style of back-pressure on spawning tasks throughout the system.